-No matter where you stand on the controversy over GMOs (Genetically Modified Organisms), or GE (Genetically Engineered) Crops as they are also called, there are some bottom line issues that must be considered.
-It’s no longer just about the right and wrong of GMOs.
+No matter where you stand on the controversy over GMOs (Genetically Modified Organisms), or GE (Genetically Engineered) Crops as they are also called, there are some bottom-line issues that we must consider.
+It’s no longer just about the right and wrong of this issue.
 It’s much deeper than that.
 It’s about the American public’s right to know.
 It’s about our right to be informed about what we are consuming and what the products we purchase are made of.

 Ultimately, no one should be allowed to tell another person what to think, what is best for them, what they have to buy, or what decision they have to make.
 Every individual should be allowed to make their own decision based on facts and truth, not on lies, manipulation, smoke screens, or scare tactics.

-So what are these bottom lines for me?
+So what are these bottom lines for me about GMOs?

 1) I’m not OK with one company owning all the seeds.

 Let’s say you buy GMO seeds from a company owned by Monsanto or that sells their seeds.
 Like most farmers, you save some seeds from your crop to plant next year.
 Uh-oh, you can’t do that.
 Monsanto owns those seeds and it’s illegal for you to save them.

 No matter how small you are, even just a backyard gardener, you can’t legally save seeds from any crop produced from their GE seeds.
 Here’s a list of companies owned by or that sell Monsanto seeds.
 This link also includes a list of those who are not owned by them.

 Monsanto has taken over 400 farmers to court charging them with stealing their patented seeds.
 That’s right, GMO seeds are patented…hmm, that’s a red flag in itself.

 Not to mention that they are now designing most of these seeds to not be able to reproduce, thus forcing the farmers to have to buy them year after year, regardless of the price.